ess-dive-community/essdive-sample-id-metadata/README.md

 - [How to contribute](#contribute.md): A guide on how to contribute to ESS-DIVE's IGSN metadata.

 ---
-## About the Sample ID and metadata standard
+## About the Sample ID and metadata reporting format

-Stay tuned for a link to our related paper describing the sample ID and metadata standard.

 [Metadata research documents](/terms): Files with descriptions of metadata fields and controlled vocabulary terms.
 Metadata fields with controlled vocabularies are described in the quick reference guide.